-Some preliminary model runs using a two-area model were carried out to assess the utility of the results of the experiment (Mormede et al 2016) and FSA recommended further work be undertaken on the model structure (CCAMLR 2016, FSA paragraph 3.127).
+Some preliminary model runs for the Amundsen Sea region using a two-area model were carried out to assess the utility of the results of the experiment (Mormede et al 2016) and FSA recommended further work be undertaken on the model structure (CCAMLR 2016, FSA paragraph 3.127).
 The Scientific Committee considered that the research plan was providing the information necessary to develop the stock assessment and recommended it be extended by a further two years with increased tagging rate in the north to 3 fish per tonne, consistent with the rate in the south (CCAMLR 2016, SC paragraphs 3.215 and 3.216).

-In the 2016 and 2017 seasons, a total of 19 tagged fish (excluding within season recaptures) were recaptured in the research blocks in the South Amundsen Sea region, confirming the utility of the research plan to recapture tagged fish and providing key information on the size of the population in the south.
-Although only four tagged fish were recaptured (excluding within season recaptures) in the north (SSRU 882H) in 2017, the increase in tagging rate to 3 fish per tonne in the 2017 season has increased the number of tagged fish at liberty and therefore the number of recaptures of tagged fish is likely to continue to increase in the 2019 season.
-Estimates of local biomass based on mark-recapture data were updated in 2020 which followed the trend analysis rules (CAMLR-XXXVI 2017, Annex 7 paragraph 4.33) to set catch limits for individual fishing areas.
-The resulting catch limits were 192 t in research block 1, 186 t in research block 2, 170 t in research block 3, 128 t in research block 4, and 128 t in SSRU88.2H (SC-CAMLR XXXVII 2020 table 1).
+In the Amundsen Sea region in the 2016 and 2017 seasons, a total of 19 tagged fish (excluding within season recaptures) were recaptured in the research blocks in the South Amundsen Sea region, confirming the utility of the research plan to recapture tagged fish and providing key information on the size of the population in the south.
+Although only four tagged fish were recaptured (excluding within season recaptures) in the north (SSRU 882H) in 2017, the increase in tagging rate to 3 fish per tonne in the 2017 season has increased the number of tagged fish at liberty and therefore the number of recaptures of tagged fish was thought likely to continue to increase in the 2019 season.
+Estimates of local biomass based on mark-recapture data were updated in 2020 and 2022, which followed the trend analysis rules (CAMLR-XXXVI 2017, Annex 7 paragraph 4.33) to set catch limits for individual fishing areas.
+The resulting catch limits were 230 t in research block 1, 223 t in research block 2, 204 t in research block 3, 154 t in research block 4, and 102 t in SSRU88.2H (SC-CAMLR 40 2021 table 3).

-No validated age data are currently available since 2014 for the north, and for 2014, 2015, and 2017 from the south to support the development of a stock assessment (Parker & Mormede 2017c).
+No validated age data are available since 2014 for the north of the Amundsen Sea region, and exist only for 2014, 2015, and 2017 from the south of the Amundsen Sea region to support the development of a stock assessment (Parker & Mormede 2017c).